 So those are my top

-If you’re still reading this, surprise: you’ve been nominated to post your own top ten, 15 or 30 favorite horse-related moments!
-I want to see your horsey accomplishments and experiences, with or without descriptions, cheesy or not… Share them!
+If you’re still reading this, surprise: you’ve been nominated to post your own top 10, 15 or even 30 favorite horse-related moments!
+I want to see your horsey accomplishments and experiences, with or without descriptions, cheesy or not.
+Share them!

 I promise I have a new Nautica post coming up next.
 We have finally reached a breakthrough in his dressage training and I now have some content to write about!